The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone

 \cite{Wu19} found that they could estimate metallicities from galaxy images with a relative uncertainty of $\sim$22\% ($\sim$0.085 dex) compared to the true values.
 A natural scientific question is whether the success of their method (and the biases inherent in it) are inherited from the underlying ResNet-34 pre-training, or whether it came from the overall architecture of the network.

 Because ResNet-34 networks have $\sim$22 million parameters, and \cite{Wu19} used only $\sim 10^9$), which suggests that 1) some concepts are rarely mentioned in the training set, and/or 2) the network is too inflexible to adapt easily to new interpretations and requires repeated exposures to the same information (see also Section \ref{s:information}).
-The algorithm reaches (with the caveat above that we are performing approximate sampling) greater than 99.8\% convergence across the dimensions probed.
+The algorithm reaches (with the caveat above that we are performing approximate sampling) greater than 99.7\% convergence across the dimensions probed, using two chains with different initial velocity seeds.
 This is substantially higher than for the ResNet-34 network in the previous section because our training set size is much larger than the network parameter count.